kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

         apiurl: ""
 ```

-The main reason for keeping this configuration as a ```global:``` is because these parameters might be replaced with values configured during a cluster build and taken from the final enviromente variables during the Kyma installation.
+The main reason to keep this configuration as **global** is that these parameters might be replaced with values configured during the cluster build and taken from the final environment variables during the Kyma installation.

 **References**
 - [VictorOps-Prometheus Integration Guide](https://help.victorops.com/knowledge-base/victorops-prometheus-integration/)